linshilun/tiny-transform-net/README.md

 # tiny-transform-net
-Tiny Transform Net for mobile style transfer.
+The size of Tiny Transform Net for mobile image stylization is less than 40KB.
-Models and demo APP will be be released soon.
+Models of different styles and demo APP will be released soon.